wolframscience.com

-NKS Summer School 2007
+Wolfram Summer School

 Stephen Wolfram is the author of A New Kind of Science and the principal lecturer at the Summer School.
-He is the founder and CEO of Wolfram Research, and the creator of Mathematica.
+He is the creator of Mathematica, the creator of Wolfram|Alpha and the founder and CEO of Wolfram Research.
 Having started in science as a teenager (he got his PhD at age 20), Wolfram had a highly successful early career in academia.
-He began his work on NKS in 1981, and spent ten years writing the NKS book, published in 2002.
-Over the course of 25 years Wolfram has mentored a large number of individuals who have achieved great success in academia, business, and elsewhere.
-Starting the NKS Summer School was his first formal educational undertaking in sixteen years.
+He began his work on NKS in 1981 and spent ten years writing the NKS book, published in 2002.
+Over the course of 30 years, Wolfram has mentored a large number of individuals who have achieved great success in academia, business and elsewhere.
+Starting the NKS Summer School (now called the Wolfram Summer School) was his first formal educational undertaking in 16 years.

 Directors

 Catherine Boucher joined Wolfram Research in 1998.
-She led project management during the production of A New Kind of Science and is currently the Special Projects Director for Wolfram Research.
+She led project management during the production of A New Kind of Science and is currently the director of special projects for Wolfram Research.
+Her team is responsible for early development of new initiatives at Wolfram Research, along with projects related to Wolfram Science.
+She and her team led the original development of Wolfram|Alpha and currently handle its mathematical content and parser development.
 Catherine received her PhD in applied mathematics from the University of Massachusetts Amherst, specializing in cluster analysis.

 Instructors

 Frederico Meinberg was born in Brazil and did his studies at Freiburg University, Germany, from which he holds a master's degree in romance philology.
 His primary field of research was linguistic typology, the study of the variety among grammatical structures across the world's languages.
-He also has interests in computer science, economics, and the philosophy of science.
+He also has interests in computer science, economics and the philosophy of science.
+Fred attended the first NKS Summer School, in 2003, where he completed a project in pure NKS investigating the properties of symbolic systems.
+After he finished his MA, Fred joined Wolfram Research as an R&D fellow, and he served as a research associate at the organization's Boston Special Projects Office.

-Jamie Williams has recently joined Wolfram Research as a software developer.
+Jamie Williams is a senior computable data architect with the Wolfram|Alpha team.
 He received a PhD in theoretical low-temperature atomic physics from the University of Colorado in 1999.
 Before joining the Wolfram team, Jamie was a scientist at the National Institute of Standards and Technology, investigating nonequilibrium dynamics and quantum computing in ultracold atomic systems.
-He first encountered the ideas in NKS nearly five years ago while researching a project on entanglement dynamics in quantum cellular automata.
-He is interested in the deployment of NKS-based approaches for solving real-world problems in physics and chemistry.
+He first encountered the ideas in NKS in 2002 while researching a project on entanglement dynamics in quantum cellular automata.
+He is interested in the deployment of NKS-based approaches for solving real-world problems in physics, as well as the application of NKS methodology in the architecture of computational knowledge systems.